“for artists and creators to get sustainable income”

 To conclude, Patreon is not for everyone.
 It can be right for you if you have the right qualities, skills and personalities.
 You need to attract a large number of audience with your art.
 You need to be willing to share a lot of your private assets or private life and trust your community.
 You need to be constantly available and entertaining your fans.
 If you like to be off the grid for several months, perhaps you won’t be able to retain your fans.

-Patreon Rewards
+Patreon Rewards for Artists

 Ideas You Can Offer to Your Fans